Civic religious literacy in Canada is an understanding of religious literacy that is grounded on civic purposes in Canada.

 Civic religious literacy in Canada includes:

 Developing civic religious literacy can empower individuals and organizations to engage better with members of their society.
-Specific economic, political, social, and legal reasons for the importance of religious literacy in Canada today are listed on this page: Why civic religious literacy?

 References: